onsi/ginkgo/index.md

     ginkgo -nodes=N

-The test runner collates output from the running processes into one coherent real-time stream of information.
-This is done, under the hood, via a client-server model.
-If you encounter issues running tests in parallel this way, you can try:
+The test runner collates output from the running processes into one coherent output.
+This is done, under the hood, via a client-server model: as each client suite completes a test, the test output and status is sent to the server which then prints to screen.
+This collates the output of simultaneous test runners to one coherent (i.e. non-interleaved), aggregated, output.

+It is sometimes necessary/preferable to view the output of the individual parallel test suites in real-time.
+To do this you can set `-stream`:

-    ginkgo -nodes=N -stream=false
+    ginkgo -nodes=N -stream

-When run with the `-stream=false` flag the test runner simply collates the output from each individual node as it runs and then performs one output dump once all nodes have completed - thus you will *not get any output until all the nodes have completed*.
-On windows, parallel tests default to `-stream=false`, you can change this but Ginkgo is currently unable to capture any logging to stdout/stderr done by the parallel tests in windows.
+When run with the `-stream` flag the test runner simply pipes the output from each individual node as it runs (it prepends each line of output with the node # that the output came from).
+This results in less coherent output (lines from different nodes will be interleaved) but can be valuable when debugging flakey/hanging test suites.

+On windows, parallel tests default to `-stream` because Ginkgo can't capture logging to stdout/stderr (necessary for aggregation) on windows.

 If your tests spin up or connect to external processes you'll need to make sure that those connections are safe in a parallel context.
 One way to ensure this would be, for example, to spin up a separate instance of an external resource for each Ginkgo process.
 For example, let's say your tests spin up and hit a local web server.
 You could bring up a different server bound to a different port for each of your parallel processes: